remyoudompheng/fptest/README.md

 (float32) values that are hard to format when using 52-bit arithmetic (about 280 values).

+The Go implementation can enumerate an interval of 1 million rational numbers in a few milliseconds.

 ## References

 - [Wikipedia (Stern-Brocot Tree)](https://en.wikipedia.org/wiki/Stern%E2%80%93Brocot_tree)